Bevindo a Quinta do Barbeito

 What you can learn here

 I have an extensive knowledge of plants.
-My father was head gardener and I am the initiator of a botanic garden project that is currently being developed in the region.
+My father worked 15 years as a head gardener and I am the initiator of a botanic garden project that is currently being developed in the region.
 As well as having read many books within the Permaculture movement, I was taught by Geoff Lawton and Bill Mollison.
 At the farm, we try to apply Permaculture principles to everything we do.
 You are also welcome to read the books here on plants and Permaculture .

 Who I am looking for